backupbrew/switchbrew/NIM services.md

 This is a 0x28-byte struct. \[3.0.0+\] This is a 0x38-byte struct.
 \[5.0.0+\] This is a 0x40-byte struct.

-The two u64s at +0x28/+0x30 are used to calculate "ThroughputKBps".
+The two u64s at +0x28/+0x30 are used by [NS](NS%20Services.md "wikilink") to calculate "ThroughputKBps" for a SystemPlayReport.

 ## NetworkInstallTask